 SBOE OFFER IN COMPROMISE

 The State Board of Equalization allows taxpayers to request a settlement of their tax liabilities for less than the full amount.
 The SBOE Offer in Compromise (OIC) program is for taxpayers that do not have, and will not have in the foreseeable future, the income, assets or means to pay their tax liabilities in full.
 The SBOE OIC program allows a taxpayer to offer a lesser amount for payment of a non-disputed final tax liability.
+The SBOE OIC is similar to the IRS Offer In Compromise in some respects, but altogether different in other respects.

 Generally, the SBOE approves an Offer in Compromise when the amount offered represents the most that the SBOE can expect to receive from the taxpayer’s current income or assets.
 Although each offer in compromise is evaluated based on its own unique set of facts and circumstances, we give the following factors strong consideration: